trivickram/Disaster-Aid-Connect/README.md

       <td>${item.description}</td>
       <td>${item.timestamp}</td>
     `;
-    tbody.appendChild(row); // Add row to table
+    tbody.appendChild(row); // Adds the row to the table.
   });
 }

-window.onload = loadResources; // Load resources when page opens
+window.onload = loadResources; // Runs the function when the page opens.
 ```
-**Explanation:**
-- Defines a function to fetch resources from the API.
-- Parses the JSON response.
-- Clears the table and adds a row for each resource.
-- Runs automatically when the page loads.
+**Step-by-step for beginners:**
+- When you open the homepage, the code asks the backend for all resources.
+- The backend sends back a list of resources.
+- The code puts each resource into a new row in the table so you can see them all.

 ---